DREW310/pocketsignal-vhack2026/README.md

 ### 4. Local recovery wording
 Only `Flag` transactions trigger recovery wording.
 Two local modes are supported:
-- **Richer local wording** (`response_profile=judge_demo`): uses Ollama when available for a more natural recovery message
+- **Natural wording** (`response_profile=judge_demo`): uses Ollama when available for a more natural recovery message
-- **Faster local wording** (`response_profile=fast_route`): uses deterministic local wording for tighter latency
+- **Fast wording** (`response_profile=fast_route`): uses deterministic local wording for tighter latency

-Richer local wording is not trusted blindly.
+Natural wording is not trusted blindly.
 PocketSignal validates the generated text and falls back to the local template if the output is unreliable or poorly localized.

 ### 5. Real low-literacy support
-Low-literacy mode now changes the wording itself instead of only truncating text.
 For clarity and consistency, this mode prioritizes the simplest deterministic local wording rather than free-form generation.
 Example low-literacy wording:
 - English: `We saw an unusual payment.
 Did you make it?
 Reply YES or NO.`